 He said, "Verily!
 Your blood, property and honor are sacred to one another (i.e. Muslims) like the sanctity of this day of yours, in this month of yours and in this city of yours.
 It is incumbent upon those who are present to inform those who are absent because those who are absent might comprehend (what I have said) better than the present audience."

-God's Messenger would even change the name of people.
+Muhammad would even change the names of people.

 That his father (Hazn bin Wahb) went to the Prophet and the Prophet asked (him), "What is your name?"

 He replied, "My name is Hazn."